Toronto van attack victims include woman with 'generous heart,' young chef, beloved grandmother

 Munir Najjar

-Munir Najjar, a Jordanian citizen, was in Toronto to visit his son.
-He was confirmed to be among the dead by Jordan’s Ministry of Foreign and Expatriates Affairs, Roya News reported.
+Munir Najjar, a Jordanian citizen, was in Toronto to visit his children and grandchildren, the Embassy of Jordan in Ottowa confirmed to Fox News.

-Ahmad Kamleh said in a Facebook tribute that Najjar was “a good father to your family and mine.”
+"Jordan condemns in the strongest words all acts of violence perpetrated against innocent civilians and stands shoulder to shoulder with Canada in these testing times, as extremism and violence knows no creed, religion, nationality or gender," Ambassador Rima Alaadeen said in a statement provided to Fox News.